PacificBiosciences/pbmm2/README.md

 Yes, `--strip` removes following extraneous tags if the input is BAM, **but the resulting output BAM file cannot be used as input into GenomicConsensus**:
 `dq, dt, ip, iq, mq, pa, pc, pd, pe, pg, pm, pq, pt, pv, pw, px, sf, sq, st`

+### Where are the unmapped reads?
+Per default, unmapped reads are omitted.
+You can add them to the output BAM file with `--unmapped`.

+### Can I output at maximum the N best alignments per read?
+Use `-N, --best-n`.
+If set to `0`, default, maximum filtering is disabled.

+### Is there a way to only align one subread per ZMW?
+Using `--median-filter`, only the subread closest to the median subread length per ZMW is being aligned.
+Preferably, full-length subreads flanked by adapters are chosen.

 ### How does _pbmm2_ get invoked in pbsmrtpipe?
 The goal was to simplify the interface of _pbmm2_ with pbsmrtpipe.